Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Experiments

 We introduced various variants of our model in order to explore the contribution of each component in EDGE.

-For the lexicon-guided utterance sentiment inference module, we devised the following two variants of EDGE. \begin{itemize} \item \textbf{w/o-U-Content}.
-To evaluate the role of the utterances in the dialogue, we did not utilize the utterances content in this variant. \item \textbf{w/o-U-Sentiment}.
-To show the importance of the sentiments inferred from the utterances, we omitted the lexicon-guided utterance sentiment inference module. \end{itemize}
+For the lexicon-guided utterance sentiment inference module, we devised the following two variants of EDGE.
+1) \textbf{w/o-U-Content}.
+To evaluate the role of the utterances in the dialogue, we did not utilize the utterances content in this variant.
+2) \textbf{w/o-U-Sentiment}.
+To show the importance of the sentiments inferred from the utterances, we omitted the lexicon-guided utterance sentiment inference module.

-For the video-audio joint sentiment inference module, we introduced the following four variants of EDGE. \begin{itemize} \item \textbf{w/o-VA-Sentiment}.
-To show the benefit of the video-audio sentiments, we removed the video-audio joint sentiment inference module. \item \textbf{w-VA-Content}.
-To demonstrate the advantages of utilizing the video-audio sentiments over the direct input of video and audio modality information, we concatenated visual and acoustic features with the textual features to derive the encoded representation matrix $\mathbf{H}$ instead of using the video-audio sentiments. \item \textbf{w-V-Content} and \textbf{w-A-Content}.
-To further investigate the benefits of the video-audio sentiments over the visual and acoustic features, we concatenated the visual or acoustic features with the textual features to derive the encoded representation matrix $\mathbf{H}$, respectively, and removed the input of video-audio sentiments in the two variants. \end{itemize}
+For the video-audio joint sentiment inference module, we introduced two variants of EDGE.
+1) \textbf{w/o-VA-Sentiment}.
+To show the benefit of the video-audio sentiments, we removed the video-audio joint sentiment inference module.
+2) \textbf{w-VA-Content}.
+To demonstrate the advantages of utilizing the video-audio sentiments over the direct input of video and audio modality information, we concatenated visual and acoustic features with textual features to derive the encoded representation matrix $\mathbf{H}$ instead of using the video-audio sentiments.